lindaadha/tugas3_java/README.md

 ```
 Noted: The number must be an even number and cannot be a negative number

-This is the results of this program,
+This is the results of this program:

 ![alt text](documents/Soal_1.png)

 ## Task 2